dbanetto/uni/while-jvm/report.md

 Followed the assignment outline.

-For implementing `break` & `continue` with my `Environment` it used the tree structure to hold the valid labels for the current scope.
+For implementing `break` & `continue` with the `Environment` class, it used its tree structure to hold the correct labels for the current scope, handled inner loops and misused statements.
 Sometimes both were not used such as in `switch` statements.

 # Part 3